tayfunyil/anneskitchen/Readme.md

-# The Simple Ionic Powered Radio Player
+# The Simple Ionic Powered Recipe Book

 If you like my project, "Star" in the corresponding project right corner, please.
 If you want to buy me a cup of coffee, use the Bitcoin QR Code right below.